• Document Search

 • The Calypso Layer Requirements which help to specifically manage Calypso cards and SAMs in strict compliance with Calypso specifications

-• The Ticketing Layer Requirements, which outline requirements on the use of the Calypso high-level API and best practices to follow in a Calypso ticketing system.
+• The Ticketing Layer Requirements, which outline requirements on the use of the Calypso high-level API and best practices to follow in a Calypso ticketing system

 Users can also implement Calypso in a ticketing terminal by using the Eclipse KeypleTM SDK, developed in open-source mode by CNA, and available to any ticketing application developer.
 The use of Keyple guarantees compliance with the Calypso specifications and the various requirements, without having to develop, or even master, the Calypso mechanisms for secure data exchange between card and terminal, and SAM management.